The 30 greatest Christmas carols of all time

 18. The Three Kings

-Written in 1857 by John Henry Hopkins Jr., this carol is designed so three male voices can sing a verse each to correspond with the three kings.
+Written in 1857 by Peter Cornelius, this carol is designed so three male voices can sing a verse each to correspond with the three kings.
 The Choir of King’s College, Cambridge do it magnificently.

 19. Gabriel’s Message